 Not only is this mouthwatering dish satisfying and wholesome, but it’s also easy to make.
 This is a huge help on particularly busy days, although if you’re like me—every day is a busy day.
 The whole dish comes together in just 20 minutes, but can be made even quicker if you prep your quinoa ahead of time.

-The bright, tropical flavors in this dish make me feel like I’m on vacation, which is especially nice during a time when vacations aren’t necessarily a feasible option.
-For a delicious lunch or a show-stopping main course at your next family gathering, look no further than these vibrant Cuban Black Bean Bowls.
-Now, let’s get to the good stuff!
+If you are looking for a delicious lunch or a show-stopping main course at your next family gathering, look no further than these vibrant Cuban Black Bean Bowls.

 Key Ingredients for Black Bean Bowls